 Dr. Brown has served as the official sport psychologist for the USA Canoe and Kayak Whitewater Slalom team, and for Team Elite of SwimMAC of the Carolinas.
 Team Elite is one of three post-collegiate training centers for US swimmers training for national and international competition.
 Five members of Team Elite earned spots on the US Olympic Team; they collectively won 3 gold medals and 3 silvers at the 2012 Summer Olympic Games in London.
 Dr. Brown also currently serves on the medical team for the NC Dance Theatre.

 In 2008 “Dr. Charlie” received what the Charlotte Business Journal refers to as “the ultimate seal of approval… a laudatory appraisal in O, The Oprah Magazine” after a feature article in the November edition described his work with one of his clients.

-Dr. Brown is Director of Get Your Head In The Game (formerly FPS Performance), a resource that helps athletes, performing artists, and professionals perform to their full potential.
-Get You Head In The Game provides services for athletes and performers of all ages and abilities, including those simply wanting more enjoyment from sport and life.
+Dr. Brown retired in July 2016 and currently limits professional activities to development of online resources.
+The Get Your Head In The Game website continues to be a resource to help athletes, performing artists, and professionals perform to their full potential or simply wanting more enjoyment from life.

 - Ph.D.
 (Counseling Psychology) University of Southern Mississippi

 - A regular contributor on the topic of sport psychology and mental skills to Inside Triathlon 1997-2000.

 - Academic publications in The Family Psychologist, Contemporary Psychology, the Journal of Family Psychotherapy, and Professional Psychology: Research and Practice.

 - Although primarily a practitioner, presented regionally, nationally or abroad every year from 1981 until retirement in 2016 .